kjsandbrink/learning-metacontrol/README.md

 from the "humans" directory.
 Both steps together should take a few minutes on a normal computer.

-To train the neural networks, run the "run_\*.py" files in "nns".
+To train the neural networks, run the "run_\*.py" files from the folder "nns".
 Then, run the needed "sample_\*.py" and "save_\*.py" files to generate the synthetic behavioral and neural data, updating the timestamps as needed.

 To generate the POMPD solutions, run the "ovb_pepe_testcases_j_takes.jl" script followed by "ana_multi_efficacy_pomdp.py".